 - 2.8.1 The payment of financial contributions will be set out through the agreement of a unilateral undertaking ('UU') or a section 106 agreement to be completed prior to granting planning permission. - 2.8.2 The Council will require payment of the commuted sum to be made either: - i) In full upon the occupation of the sixth dwelling, or; - ii) In stages, relating to the final dwelling houses following the 5th and upon the occupation of each of those dwelling houses.
-As such, contributions will be paid in equal instalments following the completion of each of the final steps of the development provided that the full balance due is paid within 12 months of the occupation of the sixth dwelling whether or not any further dwellings have been constructed.
+As such, contributions will be paid in equal instalments following the completion of each of the final steps of the development provided that the full balance due is paid within 12 months of the occupation of the sixth dwelling.